omkarzadekar/superstore-data-analysis/README.md

 4) What is the impact of discounts on profitability?

 5) How does shipping time vary by product and location, and does it affect profit?

+6) How is the business performing Year-over-Year?

 🛠 Tools & Technologies Used

---SQL (MySQL) – Data cleaning, aggregation, KPI calculations
+--SQL (MySQL) – Data cleaning, aggregation, KPI logic, YoY growth using window functions

 --Tableau – Interactive dashboards and exploratory analysis